What is the Internet of Things (IOT)?

 - Meeting performance requirements as per the use case

-Key Functional Blocks
+What Are the Key Functional Blocks of IoT Security?

 IoT security solutions need to implement the functional blocks listed below as interconnected modules, not in isolation, to meet the IoT scale, data security, device trust and compliance requirements.